Will there be another lockdown before Christmas as omicron cases rise?

 Londoners were certainly unhappy about the initial return of the mask mandate, accusing the PM of hypocrisy for declining to wear one himself at several public engagements.

-However, in other quarters, there appeared to be a clear appetite for new restrictions even before omicron, at least according to the polls.
+However, in other quarters, there appeared to be a clear appetite for new restrictions even before Omicron, at least according to the polls.

 A recent survey of 900 managers and 1,200 employees carried out by Hack Future Lab found 53 per cent would welcome a “festive lockdown” for the sake of their own well-being after struggling to come to terms with the return to ordinary working conditions, often finding themselves forced to take on extra tasks to cover for absent colleagues.